-Our cognitive architecture builds upon modeling the information, data applications, and streams required for specific tasks in the I4.0 scenario while providing reliability, flexibility, generalizability, and adaptability.
-The concept, depicted in Fig. 1, is based on a three-tier architecture to simplify interoperability and to ensure horizontal scalability.
+Our cognitive architecture builds upon the idea of modeling the information, data applications, and streams required for specific tasks in the I4.0 scenario while providing reliability, flexibility, generalizability, and adaptability.
+The concept, depicted in Figure 1, is based on a three-tier architecture to simplify interoperability and to ensure horizontal scalability.